Friends of Ngong Road

 Digital Marketing Campaign

 The campaign is being managed in Kenya with help of U.S. digital marketing volunteers.
-With the easing of COVID restrictions and our digital marketing campaign starting, business has begun to pick up in June.
+With the easing of COVID restrictions and our digital marketing campaign starting, the business has begun to pick up in June.
 July looks promising.

 The campaign continues using humor.
 Our Chief Creative Volunteer, Steve Kotvis, has developed Google Search ads like: